 Does this sound familiar?

-No matter what the request it, we all need to learn to say NO at some point.
+That’s why, no matter what the request is, we all need to learn how to say NO to requests that don’t fit into our lives.

-Most of us want to please others and feel guilty about saying no. We don’t want to appear lazy or have someone angry with us if we aren’t able to help with something.
-In addition, women, in general, tend to want to be liked and accepted, especially by other moms.
+Many other mamas that I talk to also want to please and feel guilty about saying no. We strive to feel connection with others.
+We don’t want to appear lazy, aggressive or have someone angry or disappointed with us if we aren’t able to help with something.
+We’re told that we can “have it all” and sometimes interpret that as “do it all.”
+In addition, women, in general, tend to want to be liked and accepted, especially by other women.

-Eventually though, we all end up feeling like an octopus- pulled in opposite directions by the many legs of our life.
-Consequently, we have to learn to say no, in order to find more time in our lives and keep our sanity.
+Eventually though, we end up feeling like an octopus pulled in opposite directions by the many legs of our life.
+Consequently, we have to learn how to say no, in order to find more time and energy and keep our sanity.

 Why do we need to learn to say no?

 Yes, you are allowed to have dreams of your own that don’t involve your children.
-You’re allowed to want to better your education, to start your own business, to learn a new skill (hang gliding anyone?).
+You’re allowed to want to improve your education, to start your own business, to learn a new skill (hang gliding, anyone?), to take care of your health.
+In fact, I give you permission to spend time on yourself once in a while (if you’re in people pleaser mode, as I was, and need to hear that).

-Consider that even long term care providers have respite care for their loved ones who are elderly or have special needs.
-Respite care is available to give the normal caregiver a break– to rest, recharge, go to the store, take a nap, etc. This substitute care can help relieve some of the stress associated with being a caregiver.
+Consider that even long-term care providers with foster children or loved ones who are disabled can request respite care.
+Respite care is available to give the regular caregiver a break, so that they can rest, recharge, go to the store, take a nap, etc. This substitute care can help relieve some of the stress associated with being a caregiver.
 Then, the caregiver will have more energy to give to their loved one.
-Get it?

-Now, I’m not trying to compare the responsibilities of caring for a special needs loved one with the duties of everyday life.
+Keep in mind, I’m not trying to compare the responsibilities of being a caregiver with the duties of everyday life.
 My point is just that everyone needs a little down time to rest and repair.
-It’s okay to have some time that isn’t scheduled.
-So why not give yourself a break and learn to say no instead of yes to every request?
+It’s okay to have some time that isn’t scheduled or spent caring for another being.
+Therefore, why not give yourself the ultimate act of self-care and say no, instead of yes, to every request?

 When to say no